Mitigating the Impact of Uncertain Wildfire Risk on Power Grids through Topology Control: Introduction

 The rest of the paper is organized as follows.
-Section {sec:nomenclature} presents the notations while Section \ref{sec:ps} introduces the deterministic topology control problem using a DC power flow model.
-Section \ref{sec:preventive} presents the preventive control formulation.
-The corrective control problem is formulated is Section \ref{sec:corrective}.
-Section \ref{sec:ph} presents an overview of the PH algorithm that is applied to both the preventive and the corrective control formulations.
+Section \ref{sec:ps} presents the generation policy of scenarios for wildfires and the pre-event topology control formulation.
+The post-event control problem is formulated in Section \ref{sec:corrective}.
+Section \ref{sec:ph} presents an overview of the PH algorithm applied to both topology control formulations.
 Numerical experiments using the RTS-GMLC systems are presented in Section \ref{sec:results} to corroborate the effectiveness and efficiency of the proposed algorithms.
 Conclusions and possible avenues for future work of our work are presented in Section \ref{sec:con}. \\